 Lakshmi Krishnan earned her MD from the Johns Hopkins University School of Medicine and her DPhil (PhD.) in English Literature from the University of Oxford, where she was a Rhodes Scholar.
-Her dissertation considered the Victorian poet A.C.
-Swinburne and his relationship to genre in the long nineteenth century.
+Her dissertation was on the transgressive poetics and prose practices of Victorian poet A.C.
+Swinburne and his relationship to genre.
 She completed a residency in Internal Medicine at Duke University, where she was also a Faculty Affiliate at the Trent Center for Bioethics, Humanities, & History of Medicine.
 She is currently a fellow in the Division of General Internal Medicine and Institute of History of Medicine.
 Additionally, she practices as a hospitalist on the Johns Hopkins Hospital Inpatient Service.

 Click here for more details on publications.